 In a fever of sibling rivalry, Liane rushed to the computer and wrote a children’s book called The Animal Olympics, which went on to be enthusiastically rejected by every publisher in Australia.

 She calmed down and enrolled in a Masters degree at Macquarie University in Sydney.
 As part of that degree, she wrote her first novel, Three Wishes.
 It was accepted by the lovely people at Pan Macmillan and went on to be published around the world.
 (Her latest books are published by the equally lovely people at Amy Einhorn Books in the US and Penguin in the UK).

-Since then she has written five more novels for adults, The Last Anniversary, What Alice Forgot, The Hypnotists Love Story, The Husband’s Secret, Big Little Lies and her newest novel to be released in July 2016, Truly Madly Guilty, as well as the Nicola Berry series for children.
+Since then she has written six more novels, The Last Anniversary, What Alice Forgot, The Hypnotists Love Story, The Husband’s Secret, Big Little Lies, and Truly Madly Guilty, as well as the Nicola Berry series for children.

 Liane’s first novel

 In August 2013 Liane’s fifth novel The Husband’s Secret was released in the US and within two weeks had climbed the charts to become a #1 New York Times Bestseller.
 Much champagne was drunk.